Aliases for UBA7 Gene

 GeneCards Summary for UBA7 Gene

 UBA7 (Ubiquitin Like Modifier Activating Enzyme 7) is a Protein Coding gene.
-Diseases associated with UBA7 include Leukemia, Acute Promyelocytic, Somatic.
-Among its related pathways are RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways and Regulation of Glucokinase by Glucokinase Regulatory Protein.
-GO annotations related to this gene include ubiquitin-protein transferase activity and ubiquitin activating enzyme activity.
+Diseases associated with UBA7 include Acute Promyelocytic Leukemia and Lung Cancer.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include ubiquitin-protein transferase activity and ubiquitin activating enzyme activity.
 An important paralog of this gene is UBA1.